flavours/documentation/docs/reference/index.rst

 No clear definition of this exists and it must be defined by the platform developers.
 Normally, we expect that this will boil down to only a hand full of platforms for each language/framework but there are no limits imposed upon any of this.
 As an example, multiple python + django platforms can exist, all with different project layouts.
-One platform will be an opinionated strucutre for the framework and addons can be installed into this structure.
+One platform will be an opinionated structure for the framework and addons can be installed into this structure.
 This can be very simple but there is no limit defined.

 A addon manager supports actions to `add` and `remove` addons of a platform into your project and can also `check` if an addon is compatible with a platform.